 Small Pools or Plunge Pools

 With an average depth of about 3 feet, plunge pools are smaller than normal pools and too shallow to swim in, but can be used for wading or laying out in the water on a hot day.
-Homeowners looking to swim laps or install a diving board will need to go deeper, but for those looking for cold dips, relaxation, and an aesthetic piece for their backyard, plunge pools are an intriguingly cost-effective option.
+Homeowners looking to swim laps or install a diving board will need to dive deeper, but for those looking for cold dips, relaxation, and an aesthetic piece for their backyard, plunge pools are an intriguingly cost-effective option.

 Small Swimming Pools